jacobp24/bookworm_rec/README.md

 ### Data Limitations
 This project is a proof of concept, executed on a small dataset (~13K books  total after data cleaning), with some data sparsity even within those books.
 As such, some searches may return no or limited results.
 We'd love to see the work extended to a larger dataset!
-When a user tries to search based on a book or an author that is not in ourdataset, we let them know and encourage them to search another way.
+When a user tries to search based on a book or an author that is not in our dataset, we let them know and encourage them to search another way.

 ## Local Setup and Environment